 We have entered into a management agreement with our Manager with an initial term ending May 20, 2011.
 The management agreement may only be terminated without cause, as defined in the management agreement, after the completion of its initial term on May 20, 2011, or the expiration of each automatic annual renewal term.
 We are required to provide 180-days prior notice of non-renewal of the management agreement and must pay a termination fee on the last day of the initial term or any automatic renewal term, equal to three times the average annual management fee earned by our Manager during the prior 24-month period immediately preceding the most recently completed month prior to the effective date of termination.
-We may only not renew the management agreement with or without cause with the consent of the majority of our independent directors.
-Our Manager is responsible for, among other things, performing all of our day-to-day functions; determining investment criteria in conjunction with our board of directors; sourcing, analyzing and executing investments; asset sales and financings; and performing asset management duties.
+We may only not renew the management with or without cause with the consent of the majority of our independent directors.
+Our Manager is responsible for, among other things, performing all of our day-to-day functions, determining investment criteria in conjunction with our Board of Directors, sourcing, analyzing and executing investments, asset sales and financings and performing asset management duties.

-We pay our Manager a base management fee payable monthly in arrears in an amount equal to 1/12 of 1.25% of our Equity.
-Equity is defined as our monthend stockholders' equity, adjusted to exclude the effect of any unrealized gains or losses included in either retained earnings or other comprehensive income (loss), each as computed in accordance with GAAP.
+We pay our Manager a base management fee payable monthly in arrears in an amount equal to one twelfth of 1.25% of our Equity.
+Our Equity is defined as our month-end stockholders' equity, adjusted to exclude the effect of any unrealized gains or losses included in either retained earnings or other comprehensive income ("OCI") (a separate component of stockholders' equity), each as computed in accordance with GAAP.
 There is no incentive compensation payable to our Manager pursuant to the management agreement.

-In addition, we also reimburse our Manager for expenses directly related to our operations incurred by our Manager, but excluding employment-related expenses of our Manager's officers and any American Capital employees who provide services to us pursuant to the management agreement.
+In addition, we also reimburse our Manager for expenses directly related to our operations incurred by our Manager, but excluding employment-related expenses of our Manager's officers and employees and any American Capital employees who provide services to us pursuant to the management agreement.